sparkflows/sparkflows-docs/docs/user-guide/export-import/import-reports.rst

 Import Reports
 ===============

-Fire Insights enables you to import reports to use in projects.
+Sparkflows enables you to import reports to use in projects.

 Below are the steps for importing a report.

 Steps for Importing Reports
 -----

-You can Login to Fire Insights web server URL and follow the steps given below:
+You can Login to Sparkflows web server URL and follow the steps given below:

 * Go to the Project List page.
 * Select the project to import reports to.